TechXplorers1/fancybyaifie/README.md

-  # Duplicate Page
+# Firebase Studio

-  This is a code bundle for Duplicate Page.
-The original project is available at https://www.figma.com/design/AY121z1tQGWp9h8koZhlAE/Duplicate-Page.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.
+This is a NextJS starter in Firebase Studio.

+To get started, take a look at src/app/page.tsx.